Alexandr-Grinchak/rsschool-cv/cv.md

   Skype: hrynchak

  ## Summary ##
- I have been working as a doctor for almost 28 years and last 25 of them I have been working as the head
+ I have been working as a doctor for almost 28 years and last 24 of them I have been working as the head of
+ the hemodialysis department of a city hospital. now I am a nephrologist of the highest category, head of
- of the hemodialysis department of a city hospital.
-I always had had an interest in computers and all
- that connected with them.
+ the hemodialysis department.
+I always had had an interest in computers and all that connected with them.
  And now I have a strong desire to change my life and to become a developer.
- As the first step to it, I hope to get new knowledge in "Rolling-Scopes" school.
+As the first step to it, I hope
+ to get new knowledge in "Rolling-Scopes" school.

  ## Skills ##
  *(all in future)*